-- Turn the vehicle off. - Remove the child restraint from the vehicle. - Remove any additional items from the seat such as blankets. cushions, seat covers, seat heaters, or seat massagers. - Reinstall the child restraint following the directions provided by the child restraint manufacturer and refer to Securing Child Restraints (Front Passenger Seat) ⇒ 89 or Securing Child Restraints (Rear Seat) ⇒ 87. - If, after reinstalling the child restraint and restarting the vehicle, the on indicator is still lit, turn the vehicle off.
+- 1. Turn the vehicle off. - 2.
+Remove the child restraint from the vehicle. - 3.
+Remove any additional items from the seat such as blankets, cushions, seat covers, seat heaters, or seat massagers. - Reinstall the child restraint following the directions provided by the child restraint manufacturer and refer to Securing Child Restraints (With the Safety Belt in the Front Seat) \$\ppsilon 90 or Securing Child Restraints (With the Safety Belt in the Rear Seat) \$\ppsilon 88. - If, after reinstalling the child restraint and restarting the vehicle, the on indicator is still lit, turn the vehicle off.
 Then slightly recline the vehicle seatback and adjust the seat cushion, if adjustable, to make sure that the vehicle seatback is not pushing the child restraint into the seat cushion.

-Also make sure the child restraint is not trapped under the vehicle head restraint If this happens, adjust the head restraint.
-See Head Restraints \$ 50
+Also make sure the child restraint is not trapped under the vehicle head restraint.
+If this happens, adjust the head restraint.
+See Head Restraints \Leftrightarrow 51.